 Another ongoing project is the placement of historical markers at various sites in the area.

-The Society sponsors a booth in many of the annual festivals including the Highland Harvest Crafts Show sponsored by the Portland Parks and Recreation Department and the Chamber of Commerce Strawberry Festivals and Parade.
+In the past the Society has sponsored “Ghost Stories” at the Cold Springs School for third-grade students from five local elementary schools and sometimes the Society sponsors a booth in many of the annual festivals including the Highland Harvest Crafts Show sponsored by the Portland Parks and Recreation Department and the Chamber of Commerce Strawberry Festivals and Parade.

 HRHSTN also maintains a Facebook page.
 A link to "Facebook" along with the "Sumner County Tourism webpage," the "Tennessee Civil Wars Trails" and the "Ring of Fire" historical sites can be found on the right site of this page.